Devilla/docs/ens-improvement-proposals/ensip-3-reverse-resolution.md

 function name(bytes32 node) constant returns (string);
 ```

-Resolvers that implement this interface must return a valid ENS name for the requested node, or the empty string if no name is defined for the requested node.
+Resolvers that implement this interface must return a valid PNS name for the requested node, or the empty string if no name is defined for the requested node.

 The interface ID of this interface is 0x691f3431.

-Future ENSIPs may specify more record types appropriate to reverse ENS records.
+Future PNSIPs may specify more record types appropriate to reverse PNS records.

 ## Appendix 1: Registrar implementation